tonywenuon/reading-progress/reading-record.md

 ## 2. $R^3$: Reinforced Ranker-Reader for Open-Domain Question Answering

 ### Good aspects:
 It has a similar idea with the DrQA.
 A Ranker takes responsibility of ranking all of the paragraphs (use reinforcement learning) and a Reader to extract the answer from the paragraphs.
 The Ranker uses a Match-LSTM to get the relation between the question and the paragraph.
-The Reader use
+The Reader uses all of the potential useful vector to get probabilities of the start position and the end position.
+Jointly train the two models.

 ### Notion
-Match-LSTM: use
+Match-LSTM: use the attention scores (weights) between the question words and the paragraph words to get the representation of each word in the paragraph.
+On the other hand, the paragraph word has its own representation.
+Concate th
 ### Limitations:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjkxNzA0MjksLTE0NTg0Mjk5MzldfQ
-==
+eyJoaXN0b3J5IjpbMTgzNTk2MTI0NSwtMTQ1ODQyOTkzOV19
 -->